-To our knowledge, Rick White's Sailing Seminars is the only race-training program of its type in the United States for the small one-designs -- we began with catamarans, branched out into Laser, Sunfish, JY15, Force 5 and now have added the E-Scow, the Corsair F-Boat trimarans and Dragonfly trimarans (definitely not in the small-boat category).
+To our knowledge, Rick White's Sailing Seminars is the only race-training program of its type in the United States for the small one-designs -- we began with catamarans, branched out into Laser, Sunfish, JY15, Force 5 and now have added the E-Scow, the F-31, F28, F-27 and F24-trimarans and Dragonfly trimaran (definitely not in the small-boat category).
 Although the seminars are geared to the racing sailor and designed around a racing format, the program is equally beneficial to the day sailor or cruising sailor.

 We are unique in presenting a complete race camp program that includes full days of drills on the water as well as evening lectures and videos of the day's drills.

 This program was founded in April of 1989 in the Florida Keys, where regularly scheduled, five-day seminars are held each spring.
-We have also traveled all over the United States, Canada and Mexico doing three-day-weekend seminars.
+We have also traveled all over the United States, England, Saipan, Canada, Israel, Germany and Mexico doing three-day-weekend seminars.
 The three-day seminars contain all the same material and include all the same drills as the five-day.
 The primary difference is that the five-day gives you at least 23 hours on the water and the three-day gives you at least 13 hours on the water.

 During late 1991 and early 1992 we were privileged to be able to help on a volunteer basis in coaching at Randy Smyth's Olympic Training Camp on Key Biscayne, Florida.
 We hope that we played some small part in helping not only Randy to his silver medal but, three or four other teams who went on to represent their countries at the Olympics.
 It was a real thrill just being with people who have dedicated so much time and energy and personal expense to make a run at sailing's greatest challenge.